-The new eBook library from WordWorld has five great, fun, and educational stories for children.
+The new library from WordWorld has five great, fun, and educational stories for children.
 Linda Labbo, Professor of Language and Literacy Education at the University of Georgia, has great things to say about these books.
 She says, “Words come to life on screens in unique ways that invite children to interact with stories, characters, and language.
 The interactivity scaffolds children’s attention and provides age appropriate prompts that ensure an entertaining and educational experience.”
 Scaffolding is very important in the learning process, and WordWorld utilizes that specialized teaching strategy.

-These are the five eBooks:
+These are the five books:

 - A Smile for Crocodile